jacobalberty/unifi-docker/README.md

 `--sysctl net.ipv4.ip_unprivileged_port_start=0`
 option on the `docker run...` to bind to whatever port you wish.

-## Unifi-in-Docker on Windows
+~~## Unifi-in-Docker on Windows~~

-Unifi uses the Mongo database to store its data.
+~~Unifi uses the Mongo database to store its data.
 Mongo uses the fsync() system call on its data files.
-Because of how Docker for Windows works, you can't bind mount `/unifi/db/data` on a Docker for Windows container.
+Because of how Docker for Windows works, you can't bind mount `/unifi/db/data` on a Docker for Windows container.~~

-The article [MongoDB on Windows in Minutes with Docker](https://blog.jeremylikness.com/blog/2018-12-27_mongodb-on-windows-in-minutes-with-docker/) also provides guidance for setting up a Docker Volume to work with Mongo database.
+~~The article [MongoDB on Windows in Minutes with Docker](https://blog.jeremylikness.com/blog/2018-12-27_mongodb-on-windows-in-minutes-with-docker/) also provides guidance for setting up a Docker Volume to work with Mongo database.~~

-As a simpler alternative,
+~~As a simpler alternative,
 use the `docker-compose` command as described in the next section since it uses a pre-built
-Mongo container that addresses the problem.
+Mongo container that addresses the problem.~~

-### Running with separate Mongo container
+## Running with separate Mongo container

+_[ Should we remove this section?
+The simple all-in-one container above works just fine for people who "just want it to work" ]_

 The `docker-compose.yml` file in this repository provides a single command that orchestrates all the actions required